phaserjs/phaser/README.md

 * Sprite collision events
 * See which functions in the input component can move elsewhere (utils)
 * Move all of the renderDebugInfo methods to the DebugUtils class
+* Check bounds/edge points when sprite is only 1x1 sized :)

 V1.0.0